 Log in with your ULCN account, and add this course using the 'Add timetable' button.

 Mode of instruction

-The first class of the week consists of a formal lecture.
-In the second class of the week an assignment will be discussed (e.g. by presentation, paper, discussion, etc.).
+Meetings take place 2 x 2 hours per week (with 2 days in between).
+Each week, the first class consists of a formal lecture.
+In the second class a weekly assignment will be discussed (e.g. by presentation, paper, discussion, mentimeter etc).

 All assessment deadlines (exams, retakes, paper deadlines etc.) can be found in MyTimetable.